 - More Asset Classes for Higher Returns.
 We invest your 529 account in a portfolio comprised of up to 9 low cost relatively uncorrelated index based ETFs that is designed to optimize return for your unique tolerance for risk.
 Based on our analysis, we believe 9 properly chosen relatively uncorrelated asset classes should outperform the typical 529 portfolio that consists of only 3 – 4 asset classes by approximately 0.60% per year, risk-adjusted, over the long term.

 - Lowest Cost.
-Like all of our other accounts, we do not charge advisory fees on your first $10,000 and charge you just 0.25% in advisory fees on amounts over that.
+We charge a low 0.25% annual advisor fee.
 This will make the Wealthfront 529 by far the lowest cost advisor-sold plan.
 We’re even less expensive than a vast majority of the direct-sold plans!

 Thus, Wealthfront is able to offer an advisor-sold 529 plan that is among the most personalized, diversified and lowest-cost in the market.